-- 3.1 Faculty Qualifications: The Program's faculty members will be academically or professionally qualified to pursue the program's mission. - 3.2 Faculty Diversity: The Program will promote diversity and a climate of inclusiveness through its recruitment and retention of faculty members. - 3.3 Research, Scholarship and Service: Program faculty members will produce scholarship and engage in professional and community service activities outside of the university appropriate to the program's mission, stage of their careers, and the expectations of their university.
+- 3.1 Faculty Qualifications: The program's faculty members will be academically or professionally qualified to pursue the program's mission. - 3.2 Faculty Diversity: The program will promote equity, diversity, and a climate of inclusiveness through its recruitment, retention, and support of faculty members. - 3.3 Research, Scholarship and Service: Program faculty members will produce scholarship and engage in professional and community service activities outside of the university appropriate to the program's mission, stage of their careers, and the expectations of their university.